How to Make a Dresden Plate Quilt

 - 16 blades cut from the blade template

-- 1 fabric circle for the quilt block's center — see page 4 before cutting (it's fine to use a yo-yo at the block's center or adjust the center circle's size).
+- 1 fabric circle for the quilt block's center—see step 4 before cutting (it's fine to use a yo-yo at the block's center or adjust the center circle's size).

 Cut and Sew Blades